Music Education

 Coursework and Clinical Experiences

 Courses are offered in the afternoon and evening.
 Some courses may be available in an online or hybrid format.
-Select courses have required hours of classroom experience (fieldwork) in a New York City public school.
+Select courses require a specific number of hours of classroom experience (fieldwork) in a New York City public school.
 Students also participate in supervised teaching (student teaching and/or practicum) as the culmination of their course of study.
 Student teaching and/or practicum requires five full days per week for at least one semester.

 Credits